Where to Apply for a Passport

 If copies cannot be made on the same side of one page, you may present two separate pages; one displaying the front of the ID and the second displaying the back of the ID.
 The county clerk's office will make a copy of your ID document for an additional fee.

 One professional passport photo (2 inches x 2 inches) is required.
 The Ozaukee County Clerk's Office does offer this service for a fee of $12.
 Digitized photos will be accepted at the discretion of passport services.
 School photos are not acceptable.
 Complete all requested information on the application form.
 If all requirements are not met, the county clerk's office cannot accept the application for processing.
+Passport photos of customers wearing eye glasses will not be accepted.

 For normal processing, passports should be received in approximately 4-6 weeks.
 For faster processing, you may request expedited service and pay an additional fee of $60.
 You should receive your passport in approximately 3 weeks.